 This book centres on a Muslim family who have recently moved house in London.
 It is told through the voice of Omar as he starts a new school and makes new friends.

-This would be a great whole class read and could be read aloud purely for enjoyment as it is such a good story and Omar is a lot of fun as the main character.
+This would be a great whole class read and could be read aloud purely for enjoyment as it is such a good story, and Omar is a lot of fun as the main character.
 Each chapter also offers up many opportunities for discussion too, so there is depth for teachers to have discussions around the situations Omar finds himself and different aspects of the Muslim faith that come up incidentally within the storyline and are explained so simply and naturally through Omar too.
 There are also many opportunities to discuss feelings and empathise with Omar as the situations he finds himself in throughout the book are very believable, authentic situations that many children will relate to.

 Planet Omar: Accidental Trouble Magnet was originally published as The Muslims and won the 2018 Little Rebels Book Award under this title.
+You will find many award winning books in our book selections.
+Please visit our Bookshop or contact us, if you have specific requests.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.